cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 use, while using the KEM to establish a one-time authentication key from a pair of KEM public keys.

-# Message Encoding
+# Message Encoding {#message-encoding}

 This document does not specify a wire format encoding for HPKE messages.
 Applications that adopt HPKE must therefore specify an unambiguous encoding mechanism which includes,
 minimally: the encapsulated value `enc`, ciphertext value(s) (and order if there are multiple), and any info values that are not implicit.
+One example of a non-implicit value is receiver public key used for encapsulation, which may be needed if a receiver has more than one public key.

 # IANA Considerations